Yahya-Elebrashy/E-commerce-bookstore/README.md

 - The customer can view his orders in real-time

 # Admin Panel
--Allows the admin to add new books in real-time -Allows the admin to Edit books
+- Allows the admin to add new books in real-time
+- Allows the admin to Edit books
--Allows the admin to Delete new books
+- Allows the admin to Delete new books
--Allows the admin to add new Category
+- Allows the admin to add new Category
--Allows the admin to Edit Category
+- Allows the admin to Edit Category
--Allows the admin to Delete Category
+- Allows the admin to Delete Category
--Allows the admin to manage and show all orders in real-time -Allows the admin to manage and show all users
+- Allows the admin to manage and show all orders in real-time
+- Allows the admin to manage and show all users
--Allows the admin to manage all companies
+- Allows the admin to manage all companies